Programmes

 Planning your studies

-In the Codas programme, you will study your first academic year in one university (entry university) and second year in another (exit university).
+In the CoDaS programme, you will study your first academic year in one university (Home University) and second year in another (Host University).
 On the first year, there are basic studies common to all partner universities.
-On the second year, you can specialise your studies based on the university you study your second year.
-In addition to compulsory courses, there is flexibility to choose from wide list of elective courses.
+On the second year, you can specialize your studies based on your Host University.
+On the first year, you will already get a chance to get to know your field of specialization by completing a course online provided by the Host University.

-As you will graduate from entry and exit university, you need to complete at least 60 ECTS credits in both universities.
+As you will graduate from Home and Host University, you need to complete at least 60 ECTS credits in both universities.
 The thesis is 30 ECTS credits and it is counted in both universities' records, as the thesis is supervised by both universities.
 In addition to thesis, you need to complete at least 30 ECTS credits in both universities.

 Personal study plan (HOPS)